PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario1-Designer-RealTimeInf.md

 This tutorial will only show how to deploy a batch inference in another environment using Azure ML Studio as the deployment tool.
 Some of these tasks can also be done using Azure DevOps <-> Azure ML Studio existing partnership.
 Once you have all the necessary code / configuration files, instead of executing those directly in Azure ML Studio, you can use Azure DevOps pipelines.
 More details can be seen [here](../Documents/Scenario3-Notebook-RealTimeInf.md#MLOpsTrainandDeploy).

 ## Introduction
-In this scenario we are considering that the model training, scoring and evaluation is being done through studio designer and we just need to deploy it as a real time webservice in another environment (the idea is the developer is working in a development enviromnent with production data, once he gets the best model, that will be deployed to a production resource as a real-time webservice).
+In this scenario we are considering that the model training, scoring and evaluation is being done through studio designer and we just need to deploy it as a real time webservice in another environment (the idea is the developer is working in a development enviromnent with production data, once he gets the best model, it will be deployed to a production resource as a real-time webservice).

 The flow to achieve this can be defined as: